alibaba/GraphScope/docs/persistent_graph_store.rst

 Here the `label_name`, `primary_key_name`, `property_type` is specified by user, the `property_type` can be one of `int`, `float`, `str`, and one label can have multiple `property` statement.

-For vertices, the `partitioned_by` is to specify the primary key of the label, also be called ID.
+For vertices, the `add_primary_key` is to specify the primary key of the label, also be called ID.

 For edges, the `from` and `to` will specify the source label and destination label of the edge kind, respectively.